singingwolfboy/flask-dance/docs/contrib.rst

 Github
 ------
+.. module:: flask_dance.contrib.github

-.. autofunction:: flask_dance.contrib.github.make_github_blueprint
+.. autofunction:: make_github_blueprint

-.. data:: flask_dance.contrib.github.github
+.. data:: github

     A :class:`~werkzeug.local.LocalProxy` to a :class:`requests.Session` that
     already has the Github authentication token loaded (assuming that the user